tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 		- Known: understanding the environment based on sensor data
 		- Unknown: not having been trained in such an environment before

+## Types of agents

+### Simple Reflex

+- Ignores percept history and acts on current inputs
+- Much less data needed to be processed